spiasecki213/Final-Project-Address-Book-INST326/Documentation.md

   often come back to it for a refresher.

 Rora, R. (2021, September 23).
 PyQt5 – Hide push button on click.
 GeeksforGeeks.
 Retrieved May 6, 2022, from https://www.geeksforgeeks.org/pyqt5-hide-push-button-on-click/
+  This source was extremely useful for the cleanliness of out GUI.
+We wanted to have some of the buttons in our program to be hidden once its purpose has been fulfilled.
+We were grateful to find this source as it gave use the iformation we needed to achieve this.